-Ultimately, it comes down to resilience – you need to be prepared and able to follow through with your plan.
+Ultimately, the reason why people fail to achieve their goals comes down to resilience – you need to be prepared and able to follow through with your plan.
 We all know people who are full of great ideas and are even able to come up with a plan, but then they stick to it for a week and drop it when it gets too far out of their comfort zone.

-If you have a sugar coated idea of what it means to chase your dream, you may think once you find your path, everything will be easy from there on.
+If you have a sugar-coated idea of what it means to chase your dream, you may think once you find your path, everything will be easy.
 But it doesn’t work like that – things will turn sour from time to time even if you’re on the right path.
 It’s part of the journey and the process of growing.

 4) Leaving it halfway

 People forget that success doesn’t come with getting one thing right, you need to find a place for every piece in the puzzle.
 Training at the gym isn’t enough – you also need the right nutrition, recovery and sleep.